madladafterhours/BotTweeter/README.md

 DISCLAIMER
 -----------------------------------------------------------------------------------
-BT was made to run on APIv1, I havent worked on anything APIv2 related so to be quite frank I'm not sure whether or not BT is compatible with APIv2.
-If you are running it on APIv2 though, keep in mind that your project will need essential access or whatever they call it.
+BT was made to run on APIv1, I'm pretty sure (but not certain) that it works on APIv2 natively though.
+If you're getting authentication errors after verifying that the tokens are correct, the API version used is most likely the issue.
 -----------------------------------------------------------------------------------

 INSTALLATION